rapid7/insightconnect-plugins/rest/help.md

 # Version History

+* 4.1.0 - Add optional input - Fail On Error to connection
 * 4.0.5 - Fix issue where if an API returned a list it would crash the plugin
 * 4.0.4 - Fix issue with SSL Verify
 * 4.0.3 - Update `requests` to the latest version | Update python version to `python-3-38-plugin:4` | Add `USER` in Dockerfile | Use input and output constants | Code refactor | Strip leading and trailing whitespace from route